List of Assassin's Creed characters: Claudia Auditore

 Claudia Auditore (2 January 1461 – unknown) (voiced by Angela Galuppo) is the only daughter of the Auditore family and Ezio's younger sister.
 Following her father and brothers' execution in 1476, she flees Florence with her mother and Ezio.
 In 1477, Claudia becomes the financial accountant of the town of Monteriggioni, which is under the leadership of her uncle, Mario Auditore.
 The town flourishes with Claudia's organization and the money made from Monteriggioni's shops and organizations.
 In January 1500, Monteriggioni is besieged and largely destroyed by the Papal army commanded by Cesare Borgia, which leave the Auditores homeless.
 Going against Ezio's desire for them to return to Florence, Claudia and Maria follow Ezio to Rome, where the former eventually becomes the madame of the Rosa in Fiore, the city's most popular brothel.
 After proving herself to be a worthy fighter to her brother, Ezio inducts Claudia into the Assassin Brotherhood in 1502.
 The following year, Claudia is captured by Borgia die-hards, and is subsequently saved by Ezio and Niccolò Machiavelli.
 During this time, she steps down as the madame, and stays in Florence with her friend Paola to recover until 1507.
 Claudia is given temporary control of the Italian Assassins in 1510 when her brother leaves on a journey to the Middle East to find Altaïr Ibn-LaʼAhad's library.
-She holds the position until her brother returnes in late 1512, after which Ezio resigns from the Brotherhood and assigns a successor.
+She holds the position until her brother returns in late 1512, after which Ezio resigns from the Brotherhood and assigns a successor.